WSU-kduncan/cicdf25-ldawson118/README-CD.md

 - Explanation of workflow trigger
   - The workflow triggers when a tag matching the v*.*.* format is pushed to the repo
 - Explanation of workflow steps
-  - Checkout to the repository
+  - Checkout the repository
   - Create tags for the Docker image
   - Login to Docker Hub using the secrets in the Github repo
   - Set up Docker Buildx which is for building images
   - Build the Docker image and push it to Docker Hub with the generated metadata tags
 - Explanation / highlight of values that need updated if used in a different repository
-    - changes in workflow
+  - Change `DOCKER_USERNAME` to the either the proper username used to login or a secret in your personal repo that holds your Docker username
+  - Change `DOCKER_TOKEN` to either the token (not recommended for security), or a secret in your personal repo that holds the token.
-      - Update the images section to include the proper Dockerhub repo and image
+  - Change `dawson118/panda-site:latest` to the proper `repo/image:tag` you are trying to pull
-      -
-    - changes in repository
 - Link to workflow file in your GitHub repository
   - [Workflow File](.github/workflows/project4-flow.yml)
 ### Testing & Validating